Khan Abdul Ghaffar Khan: Biography, Life, Death

 • Later on, he managed to cross the border and entered Afghanistan where he lived in exile until 1972.

-• Interestingly, he is the first non-Indian to be awarded with Bharat Ratna, one of the highest civilian honors.
+• Interestingly, he is the first non-Indian to be awarded the Bharat Ratna which is one of the highest civilian honours.

 Death of Abdul Ghaffar Khan

-• He promised to make attempts to support the new government and reconcile issues with Muhammad Ali Jinnah.
+• Khan promised to make attempts to support the new government and reconcile issues with Muhammad Ali Jinnah.

 • Despite the fruitful results of the first few meetings, Khan was accused of making attempts to assassinate Jinnah.
 These accusations were majorly made by Abdul Qayyum Khan Kashmiri, the Chief Minister of Khyber Phaktunwa.